 There are many powerful “brain fog” meditations for clarity of mind.

 The good news is that we can use meditation for clarity any time we get brain fog.
-This leads us to being confused, unable to focus, and also makes it hard to remember things.
+This leads us to be less confused, more able to focus, and better at remembering things.

 The common causes of brain fog are stress, anxiety, depression, new medications, and simply having so much going on that the mind becomes too full of information, making it impossible to see things clearly.